Admission to a Master's degree

 The application deadline will be coordinated on a national level.
 From 2018 the deadline will be March 1 for EU/EEA and Swiss citizens and all citizens with residence permit in Denmark.
 You will have an answer to your application no later than June 10, and you must answer to the offered study place no later than June 15.

-If you wish to apply for February start, the application deadline is October 15 for applicants with a citizenship in an EU/EEA country or Switzerland as well as those holding a current Danish residence permit; August 1 for non EU/EEA citizens without a current residence permit.
+If you wish to apply for February start, the application deadline is October 15 for applicants with a citizenship in an EU/EEA country or Switzerland as well as those holding a current Danish residence permit; August 1 for non-EU/EEA citizens without a current residence permit.

 Your application will be answered no later than December 10, and must answer to the offered study place no later than December 15

 Please note that not all programmes start in both September and February

 If you are a citizen from outside EU/EEA or Switzerland, you are required to pay an application fee of 100 EUR, when applying for a Master’s programme

 Once you submit your application, we will contact you via the applications system as soon as possible with relevant information about the payment.

 Please note that you are exempted from paying if you:

 - hold a temporary residence permit "with a view to/possibility of" being granted permanent residence in Denmark.
 Your permit must state: "mhp. varigt ophold" or "mmf. varigt ophold".